 - Hurst Summer Institute in Legal History Biennial two-week summer session for early-career legal historians.
 The next Hurst Institute will take place in 2015.
 Application information will be posted and circulated in 2014.

 - Midwest Law and Society Retreat Biennial event bringing together faculty and graduate students from the Midwest's diverse law and society programs for a weekend of intellectual exchange and community building.
 The next retreat will take place October 24-25, 2014.
 A call for proposals will be posted and circulated in Spring, 2014.

-- Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Associate Dean Heinz Klug.
-Link to 2013 workshop
+- Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Associate Dean Heinz Klug and Associate Professor Andrew Coan.

-- The Wisconsin Contracts Project See link for general information; the project's most recent major event was "Empirical and Lyrical: Revisiting the Contracts Scholarship of Stewart Macaulay" October 21-22, 2011.
+- The Wisconsin Contracts Project The project's most recent major event was "Empirical and Lyrical: Revisiting the Contracts Scholarship of Stewart Macaulay"

 the Institute for Legal Studies and the American Bar Foundation, the